mherrmann/helium/README.md

    [API for doing so](https://selenium-python.readthedocs.io/waits.html#explicit-waits) is way too complicated for such a simple and common task.
  * You cannot interact with elements in nested iFrames unless you first instruct Selenium to "switch to" the respective iFrame.
-This is extremely tedious (and unnecessary).
+This makes working with iFrames in Selenium extremely (and unnecessarily) tedious.
  * Similarly for popups and windows, Selenium often requires you to deal with arcane "window handles" to switch between windows.